lucasfoep/Covid-Analysis-1/README.md

 ### What does it do?

-It's a sequence of queries that reads and manipulates a csv file into insightful tables to later be visualized in a Tableau dashboard.
+Reads and manipulates a csv file into insightful tables, to later be visualized in a Tableau dashboard, through a series of SQL queries.

 ### What were the tools used?